therakib7/propovoice/README.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A complete proposal and invoice management system for the client.
+A complete proposal, estimate and invoice management system for the WordPress

 == Description ==

-By this plugin you can easily send proposal and invoice to your client and manage everything from Dashboard.
+By this plugin you can easily send estimate, proposal and invoice to your client and manage everything from Dashboard.

 = Features =
+* Send estimate to client
 * Send invoice to client
 * Send proposal to client
 * Receive payment from client